ionut1993255/find-out-your-country-s-neighbours/README.txt

 The third functionality will choose a random country allowing the user to just explore or to just choose at random the country for the next vacation.

-Check out the custom favicon *wink *wink
+Check out the custom favicon 😉

 Here you can see my project in action: https://find-out-your-countrys-neighbours.netlify.app/